Heddan Hoddan

 ‘Kaala Akshar Bhains Barabar’,

 This proverb means: a person who is not literate, is like a buffalo!
-Well, the Bhains want to know how literate you are about their world of animals!
-For most people in the city, all buffaloes look the same, but an expert guala, or animal keeper, must supply us milk and has to select the best animal, so they must answer these questions correctly to do good business.
+Well, the Bhains (buffalo) wants to know how literate you are about their world, of animals!
+For most people in the city, all buffalos look the same, but an expert guala or animal keeper, must supply us milk and has to select the best animal, so they must answer these questions correctly, to do good business.

 Let’s see if you can buy a good animal!